sagemathinc/cocalc/notes/final_push.md

 - [x] customize evaluate shortcut (just a tiny bit for now).

+- [x] (0:30?)
+(0:04) make it clear to users that their name is publicly visible even if they don't share projects -- https://mail.google.com/mail/u/0/?shva=1#inbox/13f6293ef1a19861

+How about on the "create an account" page, where it says:

+"First name"
+"Last name"
+"Email"

+I change it to:

+"First name (everyone can see this)"
+"Last name (everyone can see this)"
+"Email (this is private)"

 - [ ] (1:00?) implement `default_mode`:
         a function you can call at some point to set a default mode (or modes).
 For example,